 The shares of our common stock are currently traded on the OTC Bulletin Board.
-On February 7, 2005, the last sale price of our shares as reported on the OTC Bulletin Board was \$10.03 per share.
+On February 9, 2005, the last sale price of our shares as reported on the OTC Bulletin Board was \$9.71 per share.
 Our shares of common stock have been approved for quotation on the Nasdaq National Market under the symbol "NDAQ."
+The trading of our common stock on the Nasdaq National Market will begin immediately upon commencement of this offering.

-The underwriters may also purchase up to an additional 2,587,025 shares from National Association of Securities Dealers, Inc. at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus to cover overallotments.
+The underwriters may also purchase up to an additional 2,586,980 shares from National Association of Securities Dealers, Inc. at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus to cover overallotments.